-Objective 2: Train all members of staff, and governors involved in recruitment and selection, on equal opportunities and non-discrimination by the beginning of the next academic year.
+Objective 2: Train all members of staff, and governors involved in recruitment and selection, on equal opportunities and non-discrimination by the beginning of the next academic year (Note: sounds vague - do you mean Sept.
+2023 or 2024?).
 Training evaluation data will show that 100% of those attending have a good understanding of the legal requirements.